dimitri/pgcopydb/docs/ref/pgcopydb_dump.rst

    pgcopydb dump roles: Dump source database roles as custome file in work directory
    usage: pgcopydb dump roles  --source <URI>

      --source            Postgres URI to the source database --target            Directory where to save the dump files --dir               Work directory to use
+     --no-role-passwords Do not dump passwords for roles

 The ``pg_dumpall --roles-only`` is used to fetch the list of roles from the source database, and this command includes support for passwords.
 As a result, this operation requires the superuser privileges.

+It is possible to use the option ``--no-role-passwords`` to operate without superuser privileges.
+In that case though, the passwords are not part of the dump and authentication might fail until passwords have been setup properly.

 Description
 -----------